LIFE in Nantwich could get perilous

 were people and councillors of all political persuasions at the public meeting.

-On another front, the
+ON another front, the

 until after the County Council's Health Scrutiny committee has had a chance to

-discuss them on May 1 (Note the date?).
+discuss them on May 1.

 The First Responders

-councillors as a key component in the emergency health services
+were partly sponsored by the Town Council and "is viewed by councillors as a key component in the emergency health services

 on which townspeople rely," said Cllr McGinnis in his annual